meridiajane/biocb_6840_guppy_genome/README.md

 done
 ```

-manual_touchups.sh
-    : Manual correction of orientation should cleanup.sh be incorrect.
+**manual_touchups.sh:** Manual correction of orientation should cleanup.sh be incorrect.

 To run, uncomment the commented lines of code.
 Execute the script via SLURM or replace instances of '$SLURM_CPUS_PER_TASK' with the desired number of threads and execute via CLI.